-Cross Connection Control (CCC) Bylaw No. 2233, 2019 was adopted by Council on September 3, 2019.
-The primary objective of the Bylaw is to provide the RMOW with the ability to enforce compliance with the CCC Program that was established in 2014 and to ensure continued annual testing of backflow preventers.
+Statutory requirement set forward by provincial legislation requires water suppliers to ensure provisions are in place to protect the potable water distribution system from contamination.
+The Cross Connection Control (CCC) Bylaw No. 2233, 2019 was adopted by Council on September 3, 2019.
+This bylaw provides the RMOW with the capacity to enforce compliance with the Cross Connection Control Program.